-Stockholders are being asked to elect one Class III Director nominee for a three-year term.
+Stockholders are being asked to elect one Class II director for a three-year term.
 The nominee is currently a director of Sonoma.
-Biographical and related information about all directors, including Mr. McLaughlin, who is the nominee for this year's election, is set forth below.
-Although the Board expects that the nominee will be available to serve as a director, if he should be unwilling or unable to serve, the Board may decrease the size of the Board or may designate substitute nominees and the proxies will be voted on such substitute nominee.
+Biographical and related information about all directors, including Dr. Birnbaum, who is the nominee for this year's election, is set forth below.
+Although the Board expects that the nominee will be available to serve as a director, if they should be unwilling or unable to serve, the Board may decrease the size of the Board or may designate substitute nominees and the proxies will be voted on such substitute nominee.
 The affirmative vote of a plurality of the votes cast of the shares of common stock present or represented and entitled to vote at the Annual Meeting, in person or by proxy, is required for the election of a nominee.

-Your Board of Directors recommends a vote FOR the election of the director nominee, Jerry McLaughlin.
+Your Board of Directors recommends a vote FOR the election of the director nominee, Jay Birnbaum.